Vitally-Health/DiagnosX/README.md

 				npm run dev

-Known Issues and Future Improvements: Front end and back end function independently but are not connected.
+Known Issues and Future Improvements:
+Front end and back end function independently but are not connected.
 There were issues with getting correct data back when querying database.

-Explain known limitations within the project and potential next steps: Creating or purchasing 3D models.
+Explain known limitations within the project and potential next steps:
+Creating or purchasing 3D models.
 It takes me about a week to create 1 model or I could pay $10-20 for a model from a creator.
 There are a number of models currently available for the body systems, however, if I need more specific models, the creators take about 2-3 days to create them.

 Reflections:
 The code and database connections are not as ironed out as I wanted the to be but I am proud that the idea for an application of this magnitude is out of my head and into the world to help millions of people achieve equitable access of healthcare and understanding of their medical condition.
 This was my first time putting together a graph database and the limitless ability to scale data makes DiagnosX an agile program with limitless applications.

 Review the steps you took to create this project and the resources you were provided.
-Feel free to indicate room for improvement and general reflections.
+Feel free to indicate room for improvement and general reflections:
 The youtube tutorials were great for helping a beginner like myself use a powerful technology like tigergraph.
 I also got a number of questions answered over the 4-5 sessions of office hours I attended.
 For future hackathons, replication of common bugs or errors users run into and how to fix them would be extremely valuable.

-References
+References:
 Design inspiration for the front end: Bruno Simon- Three.js rendering of 3D models
 						Jonas Schleberman- landing page design
 Backend: Tigergraph youtube videos